ska-telescope/-ska-oso-tmc-integration-tests/README.md

 ## Description

 This project holds code used to test OSO's TMC Simulator.
-It contains the source code for the simulator as well as a Helm chart that deploys the simulator
+It contains the source code for the simulator as well as a Helm chart that deploys the simulator.

 ## Installation